 She died of breast cancer in 1936 in Rome.

 Now there is a church built in her honor in Nuoro and her childhood home is a museum.
 Museo Deleddiano di Nuoro.
-In 1985 a crater on the planet Venus was named after her.
+In 1985 a crater on the planet Venus was named after this famous Sardinian woman writer.

 She said of herself: